CodeOfficer/jquery-ui-rails-helpers/README.md

     = ui_select_slider :html => {:id => 'sqm', :class => 'slider sqm'}, :ui => {:labels => 3}, :labels => (1..10).to_a.map{|v| v*10}, :range => [30,60]

-This will generate two SELECT tags, one with a postfix id of '_from' and the other '_to', fx in the example above id='rooms_from' and id='rooms_to'
+This will generate two `selectt` tags, one with a postfix id of '_from' and the other '_to', fx in the example above id='rooms_from' and id='rooms_to'

 You can do CSS tooltip customization.
 Here we want to make the tooltip more slim than the default 8 character width.
 For other style customizations, see 'ui_slider.extras.css'